cris6h16/api-rest-spring-boot-100-test-coverage-postgresql-swagger/README.md

 # api-rest-spring-boot-basic-auth-TDD--notes-app

-Implementing a Semantic API REST in Spring Boot, using basic auth applying TDD, this is a little Note Application which will use PostgresSQL (password is used encoded for everything).
+Implementing a Semantic API REST in Spring Boot, using basic auth applying TDD, this is a little Note Application which will use PostgresSQL (password is used encrypted for everything).

 ## 1. DEFINING THE PROJECT